 Our management, including our Chief Executive Officer and our Chief Financial Officer, under the oversight of our Board of Directors, assessed the effectiveness of our internal control over financial reporting as of December 28, 2024.
 In making this assessment, management used the criteria that have been set forth by the Committee of Sponsoring Organizations of the Treadway Commission ("COSO") in Internal Control-Integrated Framework (2013).
 Management's assessment excluded internal control over financial reporting related to Hiya, acquired December 23, 2024.
-Hiya's total assets represented approximately 36% of the Company's consolidated assets, and net sales are of the year ended December 28, 2024.
+Hiya's total assets represented approximately 36% of the Company's consolidated assets, and net sales represented approximately 0.2% of the Company's consolidated net sales as of and for the year ended December 28, 2024.
 Based on its assessment, using those criteria, management concluded that, as of December 28, 2024, our internal control over financial reporting was effective.